Mind Challenges

 Selection

-All interested students are invited to complete a student nomination form.
-The da Vinci Decathlon coordinator will select final team members and selection will be based on their responses in this form, their team building skills and strengths in da Vinci Decathlon disciplines.
+Students who have been invited to be involved in da Vinci Club are asked to complete a student nomination form.
+The da Vinci Decathlon coordinator will select final team members.
+Selection will be based on their responses in this form, their team building skills, commitment to training and strengths in da Vinci Decathlon disciplines.

 Expectations

-Girls who are selected to take part in the da Vinci Decathlon must attend the NSW competition day in May.
-Should their team be successful at this day they must also be prepared to attend the National competition day on a weekend in June.
-Girls are also invited to attend da Vinci Club.
-Whilst not a pre-requisite for selection to the da Vinci Decathlon teams, da Vinci Club gives students the opportunity to engage in activities linked to the da Vinci Decathlon disciplines and is an excellent way of preparing for the competition.
+Girls who are selected to take part in the da Vinci Decathlon must attend the weekly training sessions and the NSW competition day in May.
+Should their team be successful at this day they must also be prepared to attend the National Competition day on a weekend in June.

 Coordinator: Jan Falls